perforce/p4prometheus/README.md

 See [Detailed Installation Instructions (INSTALL.md)](INSTALL.md) in this project.

-Please see also the examples of xref:doc/P4_RunbookAlertHandling.adoc[Runbook Alert Handling doc] which can be customised for your specific site/organisation.
+Please see also the examples of [Runbook Alert Handling doc](doc/P4_RunbookAlertHandling.adoc) which can be customised for your specific site/organisation.

 # Metrics Available